peteroupc/Calculator/AboutTheCode.md

 The `CalculatorState` constructor initializes a calculator state with a digit precision of `maxDigits`.
 This means that up to that many digits will be shown on the display.
 The calculator program sets this to 18 (at the `MainForm` constructor), but this can be set to any number desired (as long as it's 1 or more).
-`CalculatorState` uses the CBOR library's `ExtendedDecimal` class for storing numbers and doing operations on them, and it uses that library's `PrecisionContext` class to limit their precision to the given number of digits.
+`CalculatorState` use the CBOR library's `ExtendedDecimal` class for storing numbers and doing operations on them, and it uses that library's `PrecisionContext` class to limit their precision to the given number of digits.